tytydraco/yessleep/out/I_Stopped_a_Home_Invasion_with_a_Stomach_Ache.md

 To my surprise, there was no one there.

-You might think that would have been a relief, but to me it was like that joke about the spider in your house not really being scary until you no longer know where the spider went.
+You might think that would have been a relief, but to me it was like that joke about the spider in your house not really being scary until you no longer know where the it went.

-I made my way around the house, sneaking looks through the blinds to see if the person was around the side or back of the house, but there was no one.
+I made my way around the house, sneaking looks through the blinds to see if the person was around the side or back but there was no one there.

 After a few minutes, I finally convinced myself that whoever had been out there was gone and called Chase upstairs.
 I shut him in my office while I went to the bathroom.